The People Win in HoCo

 - Yoopers for Ukraine 🇺🇦 Rally at the bridge Wednesdays at 5 pm.

-- Keweenaw Indivisible meets 2nd and 4th Tuesdays, 6-8 pm at the KUUF.
+- Keweenaw Indivisible meets 2nd and 4th Tuesdays, 6-8 pm at the KUUF (Join KI).

 - Houghton County Dems meet every 1st Wednesday, 7 pm at the Super 8.